berry bounty

 Why you’ll like this recipe:

-✅ Only 4 Ingredients – No complicated list of ingredients!
+✅Only 4 Ingredients – No complicated list of ingredients!

-✅ Vegan & Dairy-Free – Perfect for plant-based diets.
+✅Vegan & Dairy-Free – Perfect for plant-based diets.

-✅ No Bake – Easy to make in minutes.
+✅No Bake – Easy to make in minutes.

-✅ Healthy & Nutritious – Full of natural whole food ingredients.
+✅Healthy & Nutritious – Full of natural whole food ingredients.

-✅ Customisable – use any berries you like!
+✅Customisable – use any berries you like!

 How to make Raspberry Ruffles

-You simply blend frozen raspberries with desiccated coconut and ground almonds.
+For my healthier version, you simply blend frozen raspberries with desiccated coconut and ground almonds.
 Once the mixture is fully mixed, shape into little bars and freeze.

 Once they are hard, dip them in melted dark chocolate and pop back in the freezer for a few minutes to harden.